 Also, to deepen my reflection on rest, I want to reread Korean philosopher Han Byung-chul’s book on “Inactivity.”
 Modern people feel compelled to be “active” even when relaxing, driven by the obsession to post something on Instagram.

-As the saying goes, “If you are walking toward a destination, it is merely ‘walking.’
-But if you are walking without a destination, it is ‘dancing.’”
-Similarly, I still don’t know where my own art practice will ultimately lead.
-However, I want to step away from modern “activity” that prioritizes efficiency and results, and deliberately continue exploring this theme without setting a specific goal.
+There is a saying:, “If you are walking toward a destination, you are walking.
+But if you are walking to-no-end, thus your body learn how to dance.”
+In the same way, I still do not know where my artistic practice will ultimately lead.
+What I do know is that I want to step away from the modern culture of constant activity — the pressure for efficiency and measurable results — and continue exploring this theme deliberately, without setting a fixed goal.

 Q: 最後にメッセージをおねがいします。